josemarinfarina/SciBlend-AdvancedCore/README.md

 You should see an output like `Python 3.11.x`.

-#### 2. Access Blender’s Python Environment:
+#### 2. Access Blender's Python Environment:
 Blender includes its own Python environment, so we need to install VTK within that specific environment.

-In your system’s terminal (not Blender's console), navigate to where Blender is installed.
+In your system's terminal (not Blender's console), navigate to where Blender is installed.

 ##### On Linux/macOS:
 ```bash